nelstrom/branflakes/scripts/draft-02.md

 But the solutions that I present aren't necessarily going to be solutions that work for you.

-This talk is more about giving you strategies for thinking about Flicky tests and for diagnosing the problems, OK?
+This talk is more about giving you strategies for thinking about flaky tests and for diagnosing the problems, OK?

+## Example: timing issues

 In this template, we've got a code block.